betagouv/api.gouv.fr/_data/api/impot-particulier.md

 tagline: Raccordez-vous directement à la DGFiP pour récupérer les éléments fiscaux nécessaires à vos téléservices, éliminez le traitement et le stockage des pièces justificatives
 producer: dgfip
 is_open: -1 # -1 means API not open
+is_france_connected: 1 # undefined | 1 | 2.
+2 means can be used with FC, 2 means has to be used with FC
 access_page:
   - who:
       - Un particulier